ahmet-f-gumustas/SLAM-Tutorial-with-Cpp/02.Introduction-3D-Rigid-Body-Motion/04-Visual-Geometry/README.md

 3. Problems may happen:
 * I found that in virtual machines there may be an error in pangolin, which was solved in its issue: https://github.com/stevenlovegrove/Pangolin/issues/74 .
 You need to comment the two lines mentioned by paulinus, and the recompile and reinstall Pangolin, if you happen to find this problem.

-If you still have problems using this program, please contact: gaoxiang12@mails.tsinghua.edu.cn